Yoast/wordpress-seo/packages/ui-library/readme.md

 @tailwind utilities;
 ```

-Now that your CSS is setup, you can start using the React components.
-Always start your React tree with the `Root` components, which provides a context for general options and a CSS classname for scoping this libraries CSS.
+Now that your CSS is set up, you can start using the React components.
+Always start your React tree with the `Root` component, which provides a context for general options and a CSS classname for scoping this libraries CSS.
 Without it, components in this library will not render properly.
-Read more about the `Root` component in [the Storybook](https://ui-library.yoast.com/).
+Check out the `Root` component in [the Storybook](https://ui-library.yoast.com/?path=/docs/2-components-root--factory).

 ```jsx
 import { Root, Alert } from "@yoast/ui-library";